 Associate of Applied Science in Computer Networking Technology

-Students in an Associate in Applied Science (AAS) degree program in computer networking technology can learn how to manage and maintain the networks used to communicate and transfer information from one business or site to another.
+Students in an Associate in Applied Science (AAS) program in computer networking technology can learn how to manage and maintain the networks used to communicate and transfer information from one business or site to another.
 Through a curriculum that combines theory and practice, students have the opportunity to become skillful at designing, maintaining and repairing computer and networking systems and often take part in an internship experience.
 A high school diploma or its equivalent is generally required for admission.
 Graduates are prepared for industry certifications.

 Students learn through coursework, lab studies and cooperative education.
 Through a cooperative education segment, students may work with instructors and employers to apply their classroom learning to a real-life experience in the field.
 Many of the courses prepare candidates to earn certifications.
 Although courses vary by school, topics of study usually include the following: